jaiswarabhishek/SmartShop/README.md

 - **Express.js**: A robust web application framework for handling server-side operations and routing.
 - **React.js**: A popular JavaScript library for building dynamic and interactive user interfaces.
 - **Node.js**: A runtime environment for executing server-side JavaScript code.
+- **Redux**: A predictable state container for managing application state.
+- **Tailwind CSS**: A utility-first CSS framework for designing responsive web pages.
+- **Stripe**: A payment processing platform for securely accepting payments online.
+- **Chart.js**: A JavaScript library for creating beautiful charts and graphs.

 ## Installation